What is vitamin B3?

 Severe vitamin B3 deficiency can result in swelling in your gums, tongue, and the roof of your mouth.
 Deficiency in this nutrient also causes your tongue to become bright red.

 Since this nutrient is water-soluble, your body absorbs it quickly, and improvements in vitamin B3 deficiency symptoms generally occur rapidly after supplementation begins.
-The complications associated with severe niacin deficiency, however, can take weeks, months, or even years to heal.

 How long does it take for your body to digest/absorb vitamin B3?